-In this article, we’ll take a look at some of the some of the other best places to buy glasses that you may want to consider buying glasses from and what you should know before ordering glasses online.
+In this article, we’ll take a look at some of the some of the other best places to buy glasses that you may want to consider and what you should know before ordering glasses online.

 - Top 10 Best Places to Buy Eyeglasses

-Consumer Reports recently took a close look at eyeglasses retailers and says Costco Wholesale is the No. 1 place to buy glasses in America.
+Consumer Reports recently took a close look at eyeglasses retailers and says Costco Wholesale is the #1 best place to buy glasses in America.

 Not surprisingly, a number of online retailers also scored high marks from the magazine.
-Here’s a rundown of the Top 10 best places to buy eyeglasses, according to Consumer Reports:
+Here’s a rundown of the 10 best places to buy eyeglasses, according to Consumer Reports:

 - Costco Optical